mccarjac/AWInvestigations/CSV_Import_Format.md

 ```

 This would create:
-- Alice: Human at Hospital with ally factions "Steel Guard" and "City Council", notes "Security officer", has Agile Strikes, Duck And Cover, and Bite Vulnerability
+- Alice: Human at Hospital with ally factions "Steel Guard" and "City Council", occupation "Security Officer", notes "Security officer", has Agile Strikes, Duck And Cover, and Bite Vulnerability
-- Bob: Android at Garage with ally faction "Mechanics Union", notes "Maintenance android", has Danger Sense, Duck And Cover, and Apathetic distinction
+- Bob: Android at Garage with ally faction "Mechanics Union", occupation "Maintenance Tech", notes "Maintenance android", has Danger Sense, Duck And Cover, and Apathetic distinction
-- Charlie: Mutant at Sanguine Springs with ally factions "Wasteland Traders" and "Nomad Clans", notes "Trader from the wastes", has Agile Strikes
+- Charlie: Mutant at Sanguine Springs with ally factions "Wasteland Traders" and "Nomad Clans", occupation "Wasteland Trader", notes "Trader from the wastes", has Agile Strikes